 Brainstorming is an active part of making.
-Some pupils will find it easier to explore their thoughts through tinkering (i.e. hands-on experimentation) with the LEGO® bricks and others will prefer to record sketches and notes.
-Group work is essential, but it is important to allow time for the pupils to work alone before sharing their ideas with their groups.
+Some students will find it easier to explore their thoughts through tinkering (hands-on experimentation) with the LEGO[®] bricks, and others will prefer to record sketches and notes.
+Group work is essential, but it is important to allow time for students to work alone before sharing their ideas with their groups.